teddygroves/bibat/paper.md

   ](fig.png)

-Figure \autoref{fig:01} shows the results of a case study demonstrating how `cookiecutter-cmdstanpy-analysis` can be used in applied science.
+Figure \autoref{fig:01} shows the results of a case study demonstrating how `bibat` can be used in applied science.
 The full analysis can be found at [https://github.com/teddygroves/mrna](https://github.com/teddygroves/mrna).